IT Rules 2021: What Do They Mean For Payment Companies?

 Some of these verticals could be classified as social media services over time, the legal experts said.

-“The whole fintech and payments space is evolving at a rapid speed, in terms of features and the services being offered.
-While it is clear that payment companies are definitely intermediaries for the payment services, the definition of social media intermediary is function based and not entity based,” said Tanu Banerjee, Partner, Khaitan and Co.
-Since payment companies “primarily” provide payments services, the threshold to qualify as a social media entity is high since the rules define social media intermediaries as those who “primarily” enable online interaction, Banerjee said.
+While the payment platforms are ‘intermediaries’, they may not strictly fall within the definition of a ‘social media intermediary’, said Tanu Banerjee, Partner, Khaitan and Co.
+“The IT Rules define ‘social media intermediary’ to be an intermediary that primarily or solely enables online interaction between users.
+Therefore, the analysis should be based on the function of the platform and not basis the entity that owns it,” she said.

-“So while they may not fall under the social media intermediary definition, the whole payment ecosystem is evolving and therefore, you may need more fine-tuning so that there is clarity.
-Today, they may not fall squarely under the definition of social media intermediary, but over time as companies grow they may actually fit in that definition”—Tanu Banerjee, Partner, Khaitan and Co
+The threshold to qualify as a social media intermediary is reasonably high and given that the function of payment platforms is “primarily” to facilitate payments, they may not fall within the ambit of a social media intermediary, Banerjee said.

-Banerjee added that under the rules the government has the power to designate an online entity as a significant social media entity, if they feel it is required.
+“Having said that, the digital payments ecosystem is continuously growing and evolving, and there is increasing convergence of technology and online service offerings.
+While, today, payment platforms may not fall squarely under the definition of social media intermediary, it’s possible that over time certain platforms with hybrid models and functions, that offer different services of equal significance to users may eventually fit in this definition”—Tanu Banerjee, Partner, Khaitan and Co

 Minimal compliance burden